 Guided Fishing Option

 We want your fishing experience at Hawk Lake Lodge to be the best.
 Fish the way you are most comfortable – either with or without guides.
 For those more experienced fishermen guides are not necessary.
 The fishery is excellent and the portage lakes not overwhelmingly large.
 This coupled with maps of the lakes will put you on fish in no time at all.
 Unlike other huge lakes that can make even the most experienced fisherman ponder their first move and have you glued to a depth finder, here at Hawk Lake you will target fish in no time at all.
 However, we recommend that all novice anglers or those with younger children use guides.
 This will result in a more rewarding fishing experience and allow you to concentrate on having a great time with your kids and fishing!
 Please make guide reservations at your earliest opportunity, as availability is strictly limited.
-The rate for guides in 2018 remains unchanged and is $225 per day per boat (8:00 AM – 5:00 PM).
+The rate for guides in 2019 remains unchanged and is $225 per day per boat (8:00 AM – 5:00 PM).
+It is customary to tip your guide $50-75 per day of guiding.
 Guide requests should be made when the main reservation is made as again, they are strictly limited.
 We cannot honor requests when they are made upon arrival.

 It is our obligation to provide guests as much information about our lakes and fishing as possible.
 All staff are avid fisherman who spend much of their time on the water locally and regionally.
 The Staff is eager to chat with you regarding the very latest in fishing locations and techniques.
 You will also find our guides are more than happy to share their experiences before dinner during happy hour!
 All the lakes are mapped and depth charted, and we are pleased to review lake maps any time of day.

 The fishing guide staff along with Ted Putnam, the owner-manager, are available for any personal instruction or advice you may need.